NEWAGE-Labs/nal.docs/docs/QSM.md

 #### 7.5.2 Amending Technical Records ####

 The laboratory ensures changes to technical records can be tracked to the previous version or to original observations.
 Both the original and amended data and files are retained, including the date the record was changed, an indication of what was changed and the person responsible for the alteration.
+Additional information on version changes between records can be found in the *Quality System Procedure - LIMS*.

 ### 7.6 Evaluation of Measurement Uncertainty ###

 #### 7.6.1 Uncertainty Components ####

 When estimating the uncertainty of measurement, all uncertainty components that are of importance in the given situation (including sampling components) are taken into account using accepted methods of analysis.
+Additional information on the estimation of uncertainty and uncertainty component can be found in the *Quality System Procedure - Measurement Uncertainty*.

 #### 7.6.2 Procedure for Calibration Activities ####

 When performing calibrations, including that of its own equipment, measurement uncertainty for all calibrations shall be evaluated.
+Additional information on the evaluation of measurement uncertainty for equipment can be found in the *Quality System Procedure - Equipment*.

 #### 7.6.3 Procedure for Testing Activities ####

 When performing testing, measurement uncertainty shall be evaluated.
 Where the test method precludes rigorous evaluation of measurement uncertainty, an estimation shall be made based on an understanding of the theoretical principles or practical experience of the performance of the method.
+Additional information on measurement uncertainty procedures for specific tests can be found from the *Quality System Procedure - Methods*.
+Additional information on the estimation of measurement uncertainty can be found in the *Quality System Procedure - Measurement Uncertainty*.

 ### 7.7 Ensuring the Validity of Results ###